• Skip to primary navigation

 • Lime juice

 In choosing soba noodles, there are oodles of options.
 Oodles of noodles if you will.
-Just make sure to get the 100% buckwheat kind if you want the most nutrition.
+Just make sure to get 100% buckwheat soba noodles if you want the most nutrition.
+If you want it to be gluten free, swap for rice noodles!

 Soy should be high on the priority list when choosing what to buy organic, but if you don’t eat a lot of soy in general, you’re probably fine either way.